 As part of the agreement with the DCPCSB, the Charter School may be charged a public charter school fee, which is not to exceed one percent of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
-For the year ended June 30, 2016, the Charter School incurred \$49,676 in administrative fees.
+For the years ended June 30, 2017 and 2016, the Charter School incurred \$47,414 and \$49,676, respectively, in administrative fees.

 The charter contract provides that Early Childhood Academy may educate up to a predetermined number of students.
 However, this enrollment limit may be raised upon notification to and acceptance by the DCPCSB.
-The Charter School enrollment ceiling for the year ended June 30, 2016, was not permitted to be greater than 300 students.
-Audit enrollment for the 2015/2016 year was 261 students and enrollment for the 2014/2015 year was 259 students.
+The Charter School enrollment ceiling for the year ended June 30, 2017, was not permitted to be greater than 300 students.
+Audit enrollment for the 2016/2017 year was 265 students and enrollment for the 2015/2016 year was 261 students.

-9. PER-PUPIL FUNDING ALLOCATION:
+8. PER-PUPIL FUNDING ALLOCATION:

-The School receives local funding from the District of Columbia in the form of per-pupil educational allotments and facility allotments.
+The Charter School receives local funding from the District of Columbia in the form of per-pupil educational allotments and facility allotments.
 This funding is based on the equivalent number of full-time students and is determined annually.
-For the year ended June 30, 2016, the per-student rate ranged between \$9,492 and \$12,719 for the educational allotment and \$3,124 for the facility allotment.
-For the year ended June 30, 2015, the per-student rate ranged between \$9,492 and \$12,719 for the educational allotment.
+For the year ended June 30, 2017, the per-student rate ranged between \$9,682 and \$12,974 for the educational allotment and \$3,124 for the facility allotment.
+For the year ended June 30, 2016, the per-student rate ranged between \$9,492 and \$12,719 for the educational allotment.
 Additional allotments were made for Special Educational Services and Summer Schooling.
+Per-pupil funding for the years ended June 30, 2017 and 2016 were as follows: